Does your loved one with dementia have issues with food, eating or mealtime? There are a number of things you can do to make mealtimes easier.

 Be sure to have your loved one’s eyes checked for issues such as cataracts or macular degeneration.
 However, sometimes even though a person’s vision is not impaired, the brain fails to interpret the information being sent by the optic nerve.
 We find that when someone seems unresponsive to what is in front of them, pointing to the item or moving the item will sometimes make it seeable.

-We should expect our loved ones and clients to eventually forget what eating utensils are and how to use them.
+We should expect our loved ones and clients experiencing dementia to eventually forget what eating utensils are and how to use them.
 Model use of the fork, spoon, or knife.
 When modeling stops being helpful, begin presenting foods in mouthful-sized pieces that can be eaten with the fingers.
 While eating together, chatter about what you are eating and how good it tastes.

 Too much commotion